Charged/MinersLauncher/README.rst

 ---------------
 - 1.03
     Allowed more kinds of mc:// URLs.
 Port number is now optional, and hostnames can be used in place of IPs.

-    Made "www." optional in minecraft.net URLs
+    Made "www." optional in minecraft.net URLs.

-    Made error messages more informative
+    Made error messages more informative.

-    Added logging to %AppData%/charge/launcher.log
+    Added logging to %AppData%/charge/launcher.log.

 - 1.02
-    Switched from using www.minecraft.net to minecraft.net
+    Switched from using www.minecraft.net to minecraft.net.

     Added a special handler for "Migrated account" error messages.

     Made Enter/Escape buttons work as expected on various dialogues, without needing to click or tab over to the buttons.

-    URL field is now loaded from settings.ini (mc.lastMcUrl)
+    URL now defaults to a direct-connect link for the most-recently-joined server.

 - 1.01
     Removed server-list fetching (now handled internally by CM).

-    Added automatic updates of CM.
+    Added automatic updating of CM.

     Redesigned the interface.

 - 1.00